 - Best monitor for video editing (opens in new tab): Which screen makes the final cut?

-The best video editing computers of 2022 in full
+The best computers for video editing computers 2023

 Since this is a consumer PC you pay a fair value rather than the premium price of a workstation.
 We choose the version with an Intel Core i9-10900K with ten cores running at 3.70GHz and a hefty 32GB of RAM -more than double the Adobe Premiere recommended system specs.
 During benchmarks this system enjoys a sustained boost clock around 4.9GHz.
 It's fast PCIe SSD coupled with a speedy 2TB 7,200 RPM hard drive give plenty of space for working with 4K video.
 Other configurations can be found at retail, like one with a 2TB SSD plus 2TB HDD with 64 GB RAM.

 Expansion is easy thanks to its array of USB ports -two of them USB 3.2 Gen 2 at 10Gbps.
 Our one complaint though is that the USB-C port is tucked in the back.
 Videographers will appreciate its HDMI port, useful for hooking up a large-screen TV in addition to DisplayPort for a monitor.
 Those needing LAN speeds above Gigabit Ethernet might need a 2.5Gbps or 5Gbps USB 3.x to Ethernet adapter.

 Read our full HP Omen 30L review (opens in new tab)